hariprasath-r/DataStructure/README.md

-# DataStructure
+# problem-solving
-Repository to store POC's on DataStructure algorithms and implementations in JAVA.
+Repository of solutions for various interview problems, datastructures.